Start new documents in TextEdit on Mac

 Your document saves automatically as you work.
 You can also do any of the following:

 Add document properties: Choose File > Show Properties, then enter the information.

 Important: Document properties are saved with rich text documents only.

 Create a PDF: Choose File > Export As PDF.

-When you use Dark Mode on your Mac, you can display documents in TextEdit with a light or dark background.
+When you use Dark Mode, you can display documents in TextEdit with a light or dark background.
 In TextEdit, choose View > Use Dark Background for Windows (a checkmark indicates the dark background is being used); to turn it off, choose the command again (the checkmark is removed).
 When you view documents in TextEdit using the dark background, some text and background colors may be displayed differently on the screen to ensure the contents of the document are legible.